saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso.md

 Specifies the execution order for your test suites.
 When set to `fail rate`, test suites with the highest failure rate will execute first.
 If unspecified, test suites will execute in the order in which they are written in the configuration file.

-* `fail rate`: Suites that historically have the highest failure rate start first.

 ```yaml
 sauce: